duongkimlam31/Snakeheadfish/README.md

 23. Multi-Probcut

 ## Limitations
-The engine is developed in a Linux environment, so it may not be compatible with devices that use other OS.
+The engine is developed in a Linux environment, so it may not be compatible if it is run on other OS.

 ## Acknowledgements
 [Chess Library](https://github.com/Disservin/chess-library)